Popular Places to Scatter Ashes in 2023

 - By Air: Most states do not have laws related to scattering ashes from an airplane and federal law only prohibits dropping objects from an airplane that can cause harm to people or property (so cremated ashes are fine - only be sure not to drop the urn or container you’re scattering from).
 There are many services throughout the country who offer aerial scattering of ashes and prices can range from a few hundred to thousands of dollars.

-What Can I Use to Scatter Ashes?
+What Do I Use to Scatter Ashes?

 There are many containers and urns you can use to scatter ashes of a loved one.
 Families sometimes use a container found around the home, or a temporary urn provided by the funeral home or crematory.
 There are also many new scattering urn options now available that give people the ability to scatter with ease and reduce the risk of blow-back (which is when the ashes are blown back on you during scattering).
 Below we’ve highlighted a few of the more popular (and affordable) options!